Skip to content

 The defense

 A portfolio map that survives executive scrutiny.
-Named failure modes for each horizon, so you can audit yourself quarterly.
-A kill list with dollar values attached.
-The language to defend AI spend without resorting to "AI is important."
+Named failure modes per horizon so you audit yourself quarterly.
+A kill list with dollar values.
+Language to defend AI spend without "AI is important."

 +6 months · Clients report